vestalux/sljekyll/blog/_posts/2016-10-17-future-libraries.md

 In the future I also expect the library brand to be continuously stretched and redefined.
 I firmly believe that survival is not by the fittest but by those who are able to adapt.
 Our customers’ needs have flexed, has our service flexed enough to meet them?

-Its a lifetime away from 1974, but where else has the world stayed static?
+It's a lifetime away from 1974, but where else has the world stayed static?

 I predict that with meaningful evolution and enterprising responses to local needs there will be individual or groups of library services, people-focussed, operating effectively in a competitive environment, able to adapt and flex.
 Library staff and leaders will need to have very different and more complex skills sets to create and then deliver these adapting services.